“T-bone” accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.

 A skilled attorney can:

-• Pursue a personal injury lawsuit: If your injuries meet the serious injury threshold, your attorney can help you file a personal injury lawsuit and fight for additional compensation.
+- Pursue a personal injury lawsuit: Your attorney can help you file a personal injury lawsuit and advocate for additional compensation.

-• Negotiate with insurance companies: Insurance adjusters often try to settle claims for as little as possible.
-A skilled lawyer can negotiate on your behalf to recover a fair settlement.
+- Negotiate with insurance companies: Insurance adjusters often try to settle claims for as little as possible.
+An experienced lawyer can negotiate on your behalf to recover a fair settlement and maximum compensation under the circumstances.

-• Represent you in court: If necessary, your attorney will represent you in court proceedings and present a compelling case to the judge and jury.
+- Represent you in court: If necessary, your attorney can represent you in court proceedings and present a compelling case to the judge and jury.

 Contact the Car Accident Lawyers at William Mattar Law Offices

 At William Mattar Law Offices, our experienced personal injury attorneys are dedicated to helping T-bone accident victims in New York State.
-We understand the physical, emotional, and financial challenges you face, and we’re here to support you every step of the way.
+We understand the physical, emotional, and financial challenges you face, and we're here to support you obtain maximum compensation for pain and suffering.

 Contact us today at (716) 444-4444 or through our online form for your free, no-obligation consultation.